dailydismay/go-service-boilerplate-ca/README.md

 To run this app, execute `docker-compose -f ./deploy/dev/docker-compose.dev.yaml up -d`

-Then execute `cmd/service` entrypoint.
+Then run the cmd/service entrypoint.

 # Service Modules

 ### Application

-UseCases are placed here.
-For example `/auth/login/login.go`
+The UseCases and their implementations are placed here.
+For example, `/auth/login/login.go.`

-Paths are built following Screamin Architecture.
+Paths are built following the Screaming Architecture.

 ### Domain

-Entity, VO, Aggregate Root and Domain Service Logic encapsulated layer.
-Provides Repository(Gateway/Provider) interface definition
+This layer encapsulates the Entity, VO, Aggregate Root, and Domain Service Logic.
+It provides the definition of the Repository (Gateway/Provider) interfaces.

 ### Infrastructure

-Includes repository implementation (postgres in this example), crosscutting(shared) client constructors.
+This layer contains the implementation of the repositories from the domain (using Postgres in this example), as well as crosscutting (shared) client packages.

 ### Interface

-delivery layer (http in this example) which can be Message Broker consumer, rpc servcr implementation etc.
+This is the delivery layer that can include Message Broker consumers, gRPC, GraphQL servers, etc.

 ### Core

-Root constructors as domain errors, usecase generic definitions, validation utils, shared DTOs like pagination options, interfaces for cross-module dependencies (like logger, cryptografy etc.)
+This includes base definitions such as domain errors, usecase or entity base, validation utils, shared DTOs (pagination parameters/results), constants, and interfaces for cross-module dependencies (such as logger, cryptography, config properties, etc).

 ## Infrastructure interface matching

-1. As repository interfaces are defined once in `domain layer` (NOT in go-way like define dependency interface above the constructor and mock it, which causes code duplication and inconsistency)
+The Go way usually tells us to define the dependency interface above the unit constructor and mocking in each module which depends on it. _It causes code duplication and inconsistency._

+**Since the repository interfaces are defined once in the domain layer, the problem is solved.**

-2. Infrastructure implementation constructor signature defines return type as `domain repository interface`.
-This won't allow you to compile code when you change domain intefaces signature and will certainly show, where is implementation of domain interface.
-(This gives low treshold to new code contributers and takes less time to understand architecture)
+**The infrastructure implementation constructor signature must define the return type as the domain repository interface.** This ensures that the code will not compile if there are changes in the domain interface signatures, and it clearly indicates the location of the implementation of the domain interface.
+This approach makes it easier for new code contributors to get started and reduces the time required to understand the architecture.